-Automicity: Each transaction is unique and make sure that if one logical part of a transaction fails everything is rollbacked so that data are unchanged.
+Automaticity: Each transaction is unique and makes sure that if one logical part of a transaction fails everything is rollbacked so that data are unchanged.

 Consistency: All data written to the database are subject to the rules defined (constraints, triggers, etc)

 Isolation: Changes made in a transaction are not visible to other transactions until they are committed.

 Durability: Changes committed in a transaction are stored and available in the database even if there is a power failure or the database goes offline suddenly.

 Strictly structured: The objects in the relational databases are strictly structured.
 All data in the table are stored in rows and columns.
 Each column has a datatype.
 It is mostly normalized.
 Structured Query Language (SQL) is suitable for relational databases to store and retrieve data in a structured way.
 Queries are Plain English commands.
 There are always a fixed number of columns although additional columns can be added later.
 Most of the tables are related to each other with primary and foreign keys thus providing “Referential Integrity” among the objects.
 The major vendors are ORACLE, SQL Server, MySQL, PostgreSQL, etc.